“I’m ready to grow my lawn care business, and I know SEO plays a huge factor in that… but I don’t know a whole lot about it.”

-Without GMB, you will not show up on Google’s maps.
-This is crucial for you to be found in Google, particularly in mobile search (the most popular form of search).
+Without it, you won’t show up on Google maps.
+This is crucial for you to be found on Google - particularly in mobile search (the most popular form of search).

 Moreover, GMB gives you the wonderful ability to manage and highlight your customer reviews … which is yet another vital aspect to rank up your services on local searches.

 This is one of the more “technical” SEO tips we’ll give you here.

 In SEO terms, this refers to information that identifies and qualifies your Website:

 Optimize it for your keywords and make it no more than 60 characters… or else Google will cut it off.